 In effect, when in hypnosis you learn like you did in elementary school, before you started to question authority.
 Or doubt yourself.

 Let’s compare this to psychiatry, which uses drugs to modify the way the brain works.
-Our basic emotions are controlled by two chemical systems: the dopamine system that creates euphoria and the norepinephrine system that creates fear.
+Our basic emotions are controlled by two chemical systems: the endorphin system that creates euphoria and the norepinephrine system that creates fear.
 The two are kept in balance by the reasoning part of our brain, the prefrontal cortex.
 Several psychiatric disorders involve imbalances between euphoria and fear.

 Where a hypnotherapist would use techniques and suggestions to strengthen reason and reallocate energy between euphoria and fear, the psychiatrist prescribes drugs that amplify the weaker signal.
 In physical terms, it’s like giving someone with a strong right side a brace to straighten their spine.
 Of course, the other option would be to strengthen the left side.